carologistics/clips_executive/clips_executive/cx_docs/extensions/pddl/usage.rst

 Starting the PDDL Manager
 *************************

-Aside from the regular |CX| node, the PDDL extension additionally requires **PDDL Manager** node (a lifecycle node with a bond timer).
+Aside from the regular |CX| node, the PDDL extension additionally requires the **PDDL Manager** node (a lifecycle node with a bond timer).

 To just launch a standalone node, just run the following command: